SKU : SYSTNC-2Regular price ₹ 6,000 Save Liquid error (product-template line 157): Computation results to '-Infinity'%

 She was nearly alone inside the monastery as she tried to find her way to the sanctum sanctorum.
 She walked past a row of Tibetan prayer wheels to reach the imposing hall.
 Opening the imposing door carefully, she stepped inside.
 The sight left her stunned.
 A sea of monks, dressed in their customary maroon and yellow robes, were meditating under the watch of the Buddha’s benevolent eyes.
 The silence was deafening.

-This maroon and ochre yellow saree with temple border says a lot despite its simplicity.
+This maroon and orange saree with temple border says a lot despite its simplicity.
 The lightweight cotton makes it ideal for wearing in hot and humid weather.

 Fabric: Handwoven 100% pure cotton saree

-Colour and Design: Maroon with woven flower motifs and ochre yellow temple border
+Colour and Design: Maroon with woven flower motifs and orange temple border

 Blouse Piece: Includes blouse piece (The blouse in the image is not a part of saree)